aridjayarecipes/cutesrecipes.web.app/content/post/2223-recipe-of-speedy-quick-chinese-chicken-with-broccoli-and-spicy-black-bean-sauce.md

 1. Serve with white rice - YUMMY

 This quick and easy spareribs recipe with prepared black bean sauce takes the work out of rinsing and mashing fermented black beans.
 Traditionally, this dish is made with fermented whole black beans, while they can be found in any Chinese grocery store a simple prepared black bean sauce.
 Chicken - we used boneless skinless chicken breast, but chicken tenders or even thighs would be You could sub the broccoli with snap peas or zucchini and sub onions with julienned carrots.
-I used Mongolian fire oil since that's all i had.
+I used Mongolian fire oil since that&#39;s all i had.
 The combination of sweet and spicy was so.

 So that is going to wrap this up with this exceptional food quick chinese chicken with broccoli and spicy black bean sauce recipe.
 Thank you very much for reading.
 I am sure you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!